 Juan Manuel Santisteban (Spain) – 1976

-Juan Manuel Satisteban Lapeire (Ampuero, October 25, 1944 – Catania, May 21, 1976) became professional in 1970.
-His major successes achieved in the Vuelta a España, where he earned two stage wins.
+Juan Manuel Santisteban Lapeire (Ampuero, October 25, 1944 – Catania, May 21, 1976) became professional in 1970.
+His major successes were achieved in the Vuelta a España, where he earned two stage wins.

-During the first stage of 1976 Giro d’Italia, at a sharp right-hand bend, he lost control of his bike and crashed.
-He smashed his head into an iron guard rail, and died.
-He was riding for the famous Spanish team of 1970’s: KAS.
+During the first stage of the 1976 Giro d’Italia, at a sharp right-hand bend, Santisteban lost control of his bike and crashed.
+He smashed his head into an iron guard rail and died.
+He was riding for the famous Spanish team of the 1970s: KAS.

 Emilio Ravasio (Italy) – 1986

 Emilio Ravasio was born in Carate Brianza, in June 4, 1962.
 In his first professional season, 1985, he took part in the Giro d’Italia, finishing in 106th place.
 In the later edition, he was the victim of a fall in the first stage on May 28.
-He stood up and reached the finis line at Sciacca.
-After a few hours he was struck by illness and died after sixteen days in a coma at the hospital in Palermo.
-His death is very similar to Fausto Coppi’s brother, Serse Coppi.
+He stood up and reached the finish line at Sciacca.
+After a few hours, he was struck by illness and died after sixteen days in a coma at the hospital in Palermo.

 Like Ponsin, it was his second year as a professional.
 He was riding for the Italian team Atala.